louiec3/louiec3/README.md

 I am a passionate worker willing to learn and researh to expand my skillsets.

-- I’m interested in all things technology and space!
-- 💞️ I’m looking to collaborate on data oriented python projects
+I’m interested in all things technology and space and looking to collaborate on data oriented python projects.
-- 📫 How to reach me: louiec1212@yahoo.com

 <!---
 louiec3/louiec3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.